v0nzy/V0nzy/README.md

 - Studying for the eLearnSecurity Certified Penetration Tester eXtreme (eCPTX)
 - Getting Certified Red Team Operator (CRTO) certified
 - Learning more about Reverse Engineering
-- Learning about C# to exploit systems using Windows APIs
+- Learning about C# and Pinvoke

 Certifications I currently have:
 - Certified Red Team Professional (CRTP)